teebes/tango-core/README.rst

     tango.site.sitename

-See the examples for more detail.
+See existing sites and examples for more detail.

 Releases
 ========

-The current target release is 0.1 (Basico) which establishes Tango conventions, namespaces, and supports building static sites.
+The current target release is 0.1 (Basico) which establishes Tango conventions and package namespaces, supports building static sites, and provides a solid codebase with 100% statement test coverage.

 Further development beyond Tango Basico will support:

 * utilities determining whether URL is internal or external to the mobile site.
-* arguments in site routes.
-* view functions in addition to exporting static template contexts.
+* simplified dynamic view functions.

 Future development: